caneara/varnish/docs/index.md

 npm install @lumeno.dev/ui
 ```

-You should then follow the individual documentation steps for each of the widgets that you intend to use...
+You should then follow the individual documentation pages for each of the widgets that you intend to use...

 ## Widgets